Business Development Resources for Minority Business Owners

 The NYNJMSDC has partnered with several financial service organizations to provide our certified suppliers with additional financing options for business growth.
-Please take a moment to review these current resources for minority business owners, as we have multiple loan offerings and accounts receivable funding options available that can help your business continue to grow.
+Please take a moment to review these business development resources for minority business owners, as we have multiple loan offerings and accounts receivable funding options available that can help your business continue to grow.

 Business Consortium Fund

 The Business Consortium Fund (“BCF”) is a non-profit 501( C ) 3 business development organization affiliated with the National Minority Supplier Development Council (“NMSDC”).
 The BCF is the only non-profit organization in the country focused exclusively on financing the growth and development of minority business enterprises that are suppliers to corporate America (“MBEs”).
 The BCF provides financing, business advisory services, and educational programs to promote the growth in size (revenues) and operational capacity of MBEs.
-BCF funding is usually provided during the critical early growth stage of an MBE’s business development often providing the funding allowing the MBE to perform under their supplier contracts.
+BCF funding is usually provided during the critical early growth stage of an MBE’s business development, often providing the funding allowing the MBE to perform under their supplier contracts.
 The BCF will continuously improve and expand our programs, financing products, and services in order to meet the needs of today’s MBEs.
 BCF financing products and business support services are available to companies: (1) certified as minority-owned or minority-controlled by the NMSDC or one of its affiliated Regional Councils and (2) acting as a vendor or supplier to a national or local NMSDC corporate member, (3) At least 3 years in operation.

 Trufund Financial Services, Inc. - New York